Document

 Where we are still resolving the story in public.

 The honest answer to "is the architecture on the landing exactly what is on GitHub" is: directionally yes, in detail not yet.
-The MVP is in development.
+The MVP is a working build, pre-launch.
 The list below tracks every claim on the landing we are independently verifying before lock.

 Q01